Physiotherapy for Plantar Fasciitis

 Be careful about the type of exercise you perform: If you exercise on hard surfaces like concrete or asphalt, your risk of injury increases.
 Try exercising on a soft surface like a treadmill or a carpeted floor.

-If you follow these simple guidelines, you should be able to prevent plantar fasciitis from occurring or, if it does occur, it should be much easier to treat.
+If you follow these simple guidelines, you should be able to prevent chronic plantar fasciitis either from occurring or, if it does occur, it should be much easier to treat.

 The good news is that plantar fasciitis is often a temporary condition, and you do not have to live with it for the rest of your life.
 In fact, many people who have the condition are able to completely stop it from recurring.
 This is because they learn to manage the condition properly.